ShakingMap/rf-form/README.md

 # RF Form
 build react form with validations in a better way.

+you can also refer to the awsome [uniforms](https://github.com/vazco/uniforms).

 ## Features
 - build React form with validations easily
 - schema based